-The degenerative shoulder
+The degenerative shoulder Primary osteoarthritis

-Primary osteoarthritis

 This entity is not uncommon in the shoulder.
 Its most often affects the a-c-joint and less common the gleno-humeral joint.
-Arthritic changes in the a-c-joint are a common find on x-ray but need not be symptomatic.
+Arthritic changes in the a-c-joint are common findings on x-ray examination but need not be symptomatic.
 Radiological arthritis in the gleno-humeral joint is usually symptomatic.
 Patients complain of pain and limited motion.
-X-ray films show and decreased joint space and typical inferior osteophyte formation.
+X-ray films show a decreased joint space and typical inferior osteophyte formation.
 Treatment modalities are initially conservative (NSAIDS, physiotherapy).
-When conservative treatment fails a-c-joint arthritis is operated with resection of the most lateral 0.5-1 cm of the clavicle.
+When conservative treatment fails in a-c-joint arthritis operation with resection of the most lateral 0.5-1 cm of the clavicle is indicated.
 This procedure gives pain relief but does not affect shoulder function.
-For gleno-humeral arthritis arthroplasty is indicated.
-Both hemiarthroplasty and total joint replacement are used although the latter is preferred when rotator cuff function is intact and glenoid bone stock is enough preserved to permit fixation of a component.
+For gleno-humeral arthritis arthroplasty is the optimal procedure.
+Both hemiarthroplasty and total joint replacement are used although the latter is preferred when rotator cuff function is intact and glenoid bone stock is preserved enough to permit fixation of a component.